Young army captain remembered as ‘an officer and gentleman’

 The coffin is carried shoulder high by colleagues to St. Attracta's Church, Ballinameen.
 Pic: Gerard O'Loughlin

-“He will be forever young, an officer and a gentleman” who died doing what he loved is how 25-year Ballinameen man Gilbert Muldowney was remembered at his Funeral Mass this afternoon, Saturday, in St Attracta’s Church, Ballinameen.
+“He will be forever young, an officer and a gentleman” who died doing what he loved is how 25-year Ballinameen man Gilbert Muldowney was remembered at his Funeral Mass on Saturday in St Attracta’s Church, Ballinameen.

-Mr Muldowney died following a British Army training incident in Northumbria on Sunday, January 25th while serving as a fire support team commander in the 4th Regiment Royal Artillery.
+Mr Muldowney died following a British Army training exercise in Northumbria on Sunday, January 25th while serving as a fire support team commander in the 4th Regiment Royal Artillery.

 Colleagues of Captain Gilbert Muldowney march to St. Attracta's Church..
 Pic: Gerard O'Loughlin